 - (a) General.
 The Council may engage such employees (referred to as officers) as it considers necessary to carry out its functions. - (b) Corporate Management Team.
-The Corporate Management Team will comprise the following posts: for the following posts: - (c) Head of Paid Service, Monitoring Officer and Chief Finance Officer.
+The Corporate Management Team will comprise the following posts: - Managing Director - Executive Director Corporate Services and Transformation - Executive Director Children's Services - Executive Director Adult Social Care and Health - Executive Director Place - Director of Finance and ICT - Director of Legal and Democratic Services - Director of People and Organisational Change - Director of Public Health - (c) Head of Paid Service, Monitoring Officer and Chief Finance Officer.
 The Council will designate the following posts as shown:

-Post Designation Executive Director Head of Paid Service Director of Legal & Democratic Services Monitoring Officer (Chief Legal Officer) Director of Finance & ICT Chief Finance Officer
+Post Designation Managing Director Head of Paid Service Director of Legal & Democratic Services Monitoring Officer (Chief Legal Officer) Director of Finance & ICT Chief Finance Officer